Using your ruby-webmock configuration for your local test service

 Technische schuld

-An article, posted about 7 years ago filed in technical debt, schuld, techniek, programmeren, rspec, test, testing, stabiliteit & software.
+An article, posted almost 8 years ago filed in technical debt, schuld, techniek, programmeren, rspec, test, testing, stabiliteit & software.

 De software wereld zit vol met Engelse begrippen.
 “Technical Debt” is ook zo’n begrip.
 Maar wat is het?